How Little Ghost Launched a Bold Burger Brand with Fully Custom Packaging in 60 Days

 Little Ghost isn’t just another burger spot.
 It’s a creative statement.
 We weren’t going to settle for generic packaging, and Stitchi helped us get the custom look we wanted without getting tripped up by cost or red tape.
 From concept to execution, they made it simple.

-Little Ghost officially opened its walk-up window at 22305 Woodward Avenue in Ferndale on August 5, 2025, to strong buzz and press coverage.
-Customers didn’t just come for the burger—they got a fully designed experience, from the food to the packaging in their hands.
+Little Ghost officially opened its walk-up window at 22305 Woodward Avenue in Ferndale on August 5, 2025, to strong buzz and press coverage:

-In a crowded food scene, Little Ghost stood out, and Stitchi made sure their packaging did too.
+With the launch behind them, Little Ghost continues to work with Stitchi on ongoing packaging replenishment, inventory management, and new SKU development as the menu evolves.
+In a crowded food scene, Little Ghost stood out, and Stitchi made sure the packaging did too.